 - Product Pitch: Pitch your product.
 Specifically, you should answer these questions: who is the target customer? what is the customer need? what is the product name? what is its market category? what is its key benefit? who or what is the competition? what is the product's unique differentiator?
-Consider using information from Nir Eyal's Hooked and Dave Gray's Elevator Pitch, as well as the class lectures, to help with this section.
-In addition, gather at least two (2) additional academic sources to help support your analysis. - Product Implications: Evaluate the design and UX of your product.
+Consider using information from Nir Eyal's Hooked and Dave Gray's Elevator Pitch, as well as the class lectures, to help with this section. - Product Implications: Evaluate the design and UX of your product.
 Is it a successful design?
 Does it suggest (afford) what it does?
 Is it aesthetically appealing?
 Was it designed with a user in mind?
 Is it easy to use and makes its intended purpose clear?
 Also discuss how its meaning can be interpreted between cultures.
 Does this item have the ability to transcend geographical, political, religious and other boundaries.
 Why or why not?
-Consider using information from all of the sources used this semester, in addition to Kathy Sierra's Badass: Making Users Awesome presentation, to help support your ideas.
-In addition, gather at least two (2) additional academic sources to help support your analysis.

-- Cultural Implications: Evaluate the cultural implications of your product.
+Consider using information from all of the sources used this semester, in addition to Kathy Sierra's Badass: Making Users Awesome presentation, to help support your ideas. - Cultural Implications: Evaluate the cultural implications of your product.
 Discuss how its meaning can be interpreted between cultures.
 Does this item have the ability to transcend geographical, political, religious and other boundaries.
 Why or why not?
-Consider using information from all of the sources used this semester, in addition to Kathy Sierra's Badass: Making Users Awesome presentation, to help support your ideas.
-In addition, gather at least two (2) additional academic sources to help support your analysis. - Summation: In this section, discuss the insights you gained this semester in BIS470 that helped you pitch your product and think about it in a broader global sense.
+Consider using information from all of the sources used this semester, in addition to Kathy Sierra's Badass: Making Users Awesome presentation, to help support your ideas. - Summation: In this section, discuss the insights you gained this semester in BIS470 that helped you pitch your product and think about it in a broader global sense.
 Use specific examples from the course.